This is the multi-page printable view of this section. Click here to print.

 This annotation is automatically added by Jikkou to an object collection grouping several resources of homogeneous type.

-3 - Reconciliation
+3 - Jikkou Reconciliation

 In the context of Jikkou, reconciliation refers to the process of comparing the desired state of an object with the actual state of the system and making any necessary corrections or adjustments to align them.